EmilHvitfeldt/xaringancolor/README.md

 ## How it works

-The code will look something like this the code below and serve 3 main purposes.
-The first section defines the LaTeX colors and the second section uses [Mathjax](https://www.mathjax.org/) to generate LaTeX macros which allows us to use colors in the equations.
+The code will look something like the code below and serve 3 main purposes.
+The first section defines the LaTeX colors and the second section uses [Mathjax](https://www.mathjax.org/) to generate LaTeX macros which allow us to use colors in the equations.

 ``` code
 $$\require{color}\definecolor{orange}{rgb}{0.937254901960784, 0.525490196078431, 0.2}$$